uecker/mri_test/mri_together_2021/bart_intro_examples.md

 # Transpose the 0th and 1st dimension of the downloaded data
 # to ensure compatibility with BARTs non-Cartesian tools
-bart transpose 0 1 IR-FLASH ksp
+bart transpose 0 1 data/IR-FLASH ksp

 # Perform coil compression
 bart cc -A -p $NUM_VCOILS ksp ksp_cc